 Formal written evaluation of the faculty member's progress towards meeting the goals of the professional development plan will take place as part of the annual evaluations of the faculty member following the implementation of the plan.
 Since less than a year will have elapsed between the implementation of the plan and the next annual faculty evaluation, that evaluation and the subsequent annual evaluation shall be used by the Post-Tenure Review Committee as opportunities to provide written feedback to the faculty member on his/her progress in meeting the goals of the plan.
-The final assessment of the faculty member's progress in meeting the goals of the plan shall occur during the third annual faculty evaluation after implementation of the plan.
+The final assessment of the faculty member's progress in meeting the goals of the plan.
 Following this third annual evaluation, a written report will be issued by the Post-Tenure Review Committee to the faculty member, with copies to the Dean explaining the outcome of the plan.